-ARG-tech is also contributing to the organization of the series of CMNA workshops, co-‐located with the International Joint Conferences on Artificial Intelligence (IJCAI), European Conference on Artificial Intelligence (ECAI) and the International Conference on Artificial Intelligence and Law (ICAIL).
+From its inception in 2001 until 2014, ARG-tech contributed to the organization of the series of CMNA workshops, and still continues to support its activities.
+It is co-‐located with the International Joint Conferences on Artificial Intelligence (IJCAI), European Conference on Artificial Intelligence (ECAI) and the International Conference on Artificial Intelligence and Law (ICAIL).
 The series, since its inception in 2001, has been acting to nurture and provide succor to the ever growing community working in “Argument and Computation”.
 CMNA keeps a broad, interdisciplinary emphasis on natural (real) arguments and the computational tools and techniques for modelling, manipulating and exploiting them.

 Summer School on Argumentation: Computational and Linguistic Perspectives on Argumentation

 4-8 Sept 2014 Queen Mother Building, School of Computing Dundee